BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab7.md

 1. Create a backup user with the `superuser` role, name the user `admin` and set the password to `stream-regroup-childhood`.
 1. Create another user called `website` with the password `labored-contend-probation` and allow it to only `SELECT`, `UPDATE`, `DELETE` and `INSERT` permissions on the `etechacademy` database.
+ - In order for this step to score, these users must be able to log in to the database

 ### P3: Database Security